ShahazaadAhmed/AES-Cryptography-Tool/README.md

 # AES Cryptography Tool

 ## Description
-The **AES Cryptography Tool** is an advanced encryption and decryption application built using **CustomTkinter** and **PyCryptodome**.
-It allows users to securely encrypt messages using the **AES-128-CBC** algorithm and decrypt them using the correct secret key.
+The **AES Cryptography Tool** is an advanced encryption and decryption application built using CustomTkinter and PyCryptodome.
+It allows users to securely encrypt messages using the AES-128-CBC algorithm and decrypt them using the correct secret key.
 The tool features an intuitive graphical interface designed for ease of use.

 ## Features
 - **User-friendly GUI**: Built with CustomTkinter for a modern and responsive interface.